dfsp-spirit/reproducible_science/git_intro/README.md

 ## What is Git?

 [Git](https://git-scm.com/) is a *version control system*, i.e., a software that allows you to manage different versions of files in a repository.

+The repository is a directory that is managed by git, and it can be on your computer or on a remote server.

 Git can be used to:
 * manage and access different versions of files
-* work on the same set of (text) files with several (or *a lot* of) people and solve the resulting conflicts that may occur (*cf* software development)
+* work on the same set of (text) files with several (or *a lot* of) people and solve the resulting conflicts that may occur
 * do many complex things which are specific to software development that we do not care about today

-In science, git provides solutions to the following problems:
+Git can help you to solve to the following problems:
 * You messed up your R script today when working on it, and you want to get the version from yesterday back.
 * You want to know the settings you used when computing the data for paper XY, but you have changed the script in the meantime.
 * You want to see the changes introduced to a script since last month.